cockroachdb/docs/v2.1/architecture/transaction-layer.md

 - A **transaction record** stored in the range where the first write occurs, which includes the transaction's current state (which starts as `PENDING`, and ends as either `COMMITTED` or `ABORTED`).

 - **Write intents** for all of a transaction’s writes, which represent a provisional, uncommitted state.
-These are essentially the same as standard [multi-version concurrency control (MVCC)](storage-layer.html#mvcc) values but also contain a pointer to the Transaction Record stored on the cluster.
+These are essentially the same as standard [multi-version concurrency control (MVCC)](storage-layer.html#mvcc) values but also contain a pointer to the transaction record stored on the cluster.

 As write intents are created, CockroachDB checks for newer committed values––if they exist, the transaction is restarted––and existing write intents for the same keys––which is resolved as a [transaction conflict](#transaction-conflicts).